 Feeling Like Late Fall: Poem Number 29

-November marks the last throes of Fall, and so with the recent cold here in Seattle, I thought this poem seemed really fitting:
+November marks the last throes of Fall, and so with the recent cold here in the Pacific Northwest, I thought this poem seemed really fitting:

 JapaneseRomanizationTranslation